chenhongshen/HVMN/model/README.md

     python Evaluation/embedding_metrics.py <ground_truth_responses> <model_outputs> <word_emb>

 where &lt;ground_truth_responses&gt; is a file containing the ground truth responses, &lt;model_outputs&gt; is the file generated above and &lt;word_emb&gt; is the path to the binarized word embeddings.
 For the word embeddings, we recommend to use Word2Vec trained on the GoogleNews Corpus: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM.

+To compute the entropy run:
+    python Evaluation/entutil.py <ngram training corpus> <test corpus1> <test corpus2> ...
+where the ngram training corpus can be the model traning corpus or other resources, test corpus can be the ground truth responses or model outputs.